hyosung11/Launch-School/Courses/journal.md

    * It's a Monday.
 I need to review taxes, figure out reffing schedule and tap into my network for job leads.

 06:09 Alex came on to Zoom and now he's getting tea.
 Time to work on some problems.

+07:50 I don't understand the Solution to "Buggy Code 2".